Skip to Main Content

 Online

 Dr. William J. Bicknell endowed this annual lectureship to provide “a periodic but regular infusion of iconoclasts and original thinkers who will bring ideas… that stretch, upset, stimulate, and leave us with renewed energy and commitment.”
-This year, we have asked speakers to consider the ethics of artificial intelligence use in the field of public […]
+Speakers were asked to consider the ethics of artificial intelligence use in the field of public health both nationally […]

 Vaccine Hesitancy: Past, Present, and Future.